-The demand on the Condition & Suitability Programme outstrips the available budget.
-Therefore once a budget is finalised a Full Business Case will be required and it will be important that the spending envelope is not broken.
+The demand on the C&S Programme outstrips the available budget.
+Therefore once a budget is approved, it will be important that the spending envelope is not broken.

-ICT Hardware, Software or Network infrastructure
+21. ICT Hardware, Software or Network infrastructure

 List any new ICT systems or changes likely as a result of the project.
 If there are no ICT changes, then record as 'none'.